natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.IV%20(Sweden).md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
-''Write about the mobility of the ground vehicle.
-Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.''
+The mobility of this tank is another flaw (being the heaviest of the entire Panzer 4 series).
+Although it can achieve a decent speed, it will take time for it to accelerate to top speed.
+Engine is under powered and the tracks are narrow, which results in poorer cross-country performance than many heavier tanks.

 {{tankMobility}}